 EU citizens have difficulty obtaining French digital health cards

-Paperwork required to sign up for the service is available to residency card holders and French citizens, but not others in the EU
+The paperwork required to sign up for the service is available to residency card holders and French citizens but not to other EU residents of France

-An Irish Connexion reader has flagged up an issue with the digital version of the carte Vitale health card, which limits the ability of non-French EU citizens to use the smartphone application.
+An Irish Connexion reader has flagged up an issue with the digital version of the carte Vitale health card which limits the ability of non-French EU citizens to use the smartphone application.

 Ameli.fr (the online French health space) accountholders who live in an eligible department should receive an email inviting them to join.